oss-review-toolkit/ort/README.md

     --entities, -e
       The data entities from the dependencies analysis file to download.
       Default: [PACKAGES, PROJECT]
-  * --input-file, -i
-      The dependencies analysis file to use.
     --help, -h
       Display the command line help.
 ```